-If you’re reusing a container, clean it with a 1:10 solution of bleach and water first.
+If you’re reusing a container, clean it with a mixture of one part bleach to nine parts water.
 Then, place the plant in the clean container and fill in around it with fresh substrate.

 Dracaena requires a different type of substrate than a traditional species used in bonsai would.
 Instead, you want to select a substrate that’s suitable for growing tropical plants.

 Bonsai Boy has a tropical mix made just for indoor bonsai.

 Now, add some water to settle the substrate and give your traumatized plant a drink.